self-sasi/Movie-Recommendation-Model/README.md

 - `index.html`: This HTML file is for testing purposes and determines how the `HTML_TEMPLATE` string variable in `backend.py` looks.
 It serves no functional purpose.
 - `movies.csv`: This CSV file contains the dataset used to design the recommendation model.
 - `static` folder: This folder contains the background image.
 It is placed in a static folder because Flask expects static assets like images to be stored in a designated folder.
+- `LICENSE` : The project is licensed under the MIT License.
+This license permits reuse, distribution, modification, private use, and licensing, provided that the original authorship is credited and the license notice and warranty disclaimer are preserved with the distribution.

 ## How to Run the Model on Your Local Computer